davidyell/davidyell.github.com/source/_posts/2016-06-13-attaching-objects-to-any-object.markdown

 I've also configured the `propertyName`, this means that any item you look for which contains `Policies` will have an entity property called `policies` with the related data inside.

-The last function in the behaviour is the `beforeFind`, this just ensures that whenever you look for the primary table class, you always return the related `policies`, you don't have to use this if you don't want to, but I found it handy to always have the related data in my use-case.
+The last function in the behavior is the `beforeFind`, this just ensures that whenever you look for the primary table class, you always return the related `policies`, you don't have to use this if you don't want to, but I found it handy to always have the related data in my use-case.

-So then, how do we use this new behaviour?
-Just attach it like you would any other behaviour, and that's it. `$this->addBehavior('Policy')`.
+So then, how do we use this new behavior?
+Just attach it like you would any other behavior, and that's it. `$this->addBehavior('Policy')`.

 **Be aware**
 This just reads data, you'll need to ensure that you save the table alias, and the `foreignKey` into the related table when creating new items.